PUBLIC INFORMATION OFFICE

 · What do judges need to understand about communities of color and the impact of the court process on those communities?

 “It is through this type of engagement and open forum between the public and the Massachusetts judiciary that we hope further conveys our commitment to justice for all, particularly for a community that has been treated unjustly through the course of our nation’s history,” said Superior Court Judge Angel Kelley.
 “Through this type of work, together we can build a stronger and healthier dialogue with communities about the administration of justice.
-The Massachusetts Trial Court strives daily to ensure that the experiences of all who pass through the Courthouse doors are treated fairly with respect and dignity, and that all community members are valued.”
+The Massachusetts courts strive daily to ensure that the experiences of all who pass through the courthouse doors are treated fairly with respect and dignity, and that all community members are valued.”

 Building 1 Auditorium

 Roxbury, MA 02120